Kneesnap/FrogLord/resources/documentation/games/greatquest/modding-setup-guide.md

 > [!CAUTION]
 > **Even though FrogLord CAN open modified data.bin files, this is STRONGLY discouraged.
 Any mods created this way will have important downsides:**
 - No way of undoing changes once they are done, meaning accidentally deleting data or breaking the game means the mod is gone forever.
-- The mod will only be compatible with the version of the game you modded.
-(Eg: No ability to make a mod support both PC + PS2 simultaneously.)
+- No ability to make a mod support both PC + PS2 simultaneously.
 - The mod will be very difficult to work on with multiple people at the same time.
 - It would be impossible for multiple mods to be installed together.
 - Massive file-sizes when shared (even via delta-patching).